AntoninaSavka/Growth-Product-Manager-Udacity-Nanodegree/Crafting-a-Growth-Loop/Readme.md

   - Mapping out the path to growth
   - The path to growth validations
   - A proposal for developing the future growth vision
-- **exercise-doc-building-validating-and-expanding-growth-loops.docx** - supporting document that describs the process of growth loop formation and step-by-step thinging process while building the presentation.
+- **antonina_savka-building-validating-and-expanding-growth-loops.docx** - supporting document that describs the process of growth loop formation and step-by-step thinging process while building the presentation.